evmcnb/quartz/content/Pearls/Tricyclic antidepressant overdose.md

 * widening QRS
 * dry hot skin
 * **dilated** pupils
+* ? metabolic acidosis

-Give sodium bicarbonate - cardioprotective + lowers amount of active form of the drug
+Give sodium bicarbonate - cardioprotective + lowers amount of active form of the drug.

+No role of dialysis